Shiraz: Australia's Iconic Variety

 You can read more about Shiraz vs Syrah in our blog here.

-Word soon got out and, in particular, the wines from a tiny appellation called Hermitage in the Northern Rhône helped to put this region in the international spotlight.
-From the mid-18th century onwards, Rhône Syrah became some of the most expensive, highly sought after and collectable wines on the market.
+Word soon got out and, in particular, the wines from a tiny appellation called Hermitage in the Northern Rhône helped to put this region in the spotlight.
+From the mid-18th century onwards, Rhône Syrah became some of the most expensive and sought-after wines globally.

-This French variety was first brought to Australia by 'the Father of Australian Viticulture', James Busby.
+James Busby, known as 'the Father of Australian Viticulture,' introduced Shiraz to Australia in the 1830s with cuttings from the Hermitage appellation.
 Busby was a Scottish viticulturist who imported some of Australia’s first vitis vinifera plants, including 12 Shiraz cuttings from the famous Hermitage appellation in the 1830s.

-Nowadays we are the second largest producer of Shiraz in the world, behind France.
+Today Australia is the second largest producer of Shiraz in the world.
 There are around 40,000 hectares of Shiraz vines (in comparison, France has 60,000 and Spain, the third largest producer, just 20,000) which are planted across almost every wine region in Australia.
 This represents almost half of the red wine grapes in the country.

 Not only that, but due to the devastating effects of the Phylloxera vine epidemic in Europe last century, Australia is actually home to some of the oldest Shiraz vines in the world, dating back to 1843.